finos/open-source-readiness/docs/bok/Activities/Level-1/Using.md

 - title: Preferring Open Source
   description: Open source solutions are preferred over proprietary software.
 - title: Procurement
-  description: There is a defined process for procuring open source in the organisation.
+  description: There is a defined process for using open source in the organisation.
 - title: Process Efficiency
   description: The procurement process doesn't hinder open source consumption.
 ---